sisl/ExpFamilyPCA.jl/paper.md

 By comparison, there has been no comprehensive open-source implementation of EPCA in Julia, a language increasingly used for numerical computing and data science. `ExpFamilyPCA.jl` fills this gap by providing a native Julia package for performing EPCA, supporting a wide range of exponential family distributions and a flexible interface for custom distributions.
 This package offers improved numerical stability and efficiency, making it easier to handle large datasets.
 Furthermore, it introduces an accessible and high-performance tool for belief compression and other applications where EPCA can be particularly useful.

+## Techical Notes

+`ExpFamilyPCA.jl`'s versatility is a direct result of two properties of Julia.
+The first is multiple dispatch.
+Julia's multiple dispatch system promotes high levels of generic code reuse [@dispatch] meaning libraries used for symbolic differentiation like [`Symbolics.jl`](https://symbolics.juliasymbolics.org/stable/) [@symbolics] can return base Julia atoms that work well with optimization libraries like [`Optim.jl`](https://julianlsolvers.github.io/Optim.jl/stable/) [@optim].

 # Related Work

 Exponential family PCA was introduced by @EPCA and several papers have extended the technique. @LitReview provide a comprehensive review of exponential PCA and its evolution.
 Although later authors have extended EPCA, exponential family PCA remains the most well-studied variation of PCA in the field of reinforcement learning and sequential decision making [@Roy].
 To our knowledge the only implementation of exponential family PCA is in MATLAB [@epca-MATLAB].

 ## Exponential Family PCA

-PCA can be interpreted as a Gaussian denoising procedure (see discussion in the [documentation](http://localhost:8000/math/intro/#Probabilistic-Interpretation)).
+PCA can be interpreted as a Gaussian denoising procedure (see discussion in the [documentation](https://sisl.github.io/ExpFamilyPCA.jl/dev/math/intro/#Probabilistic-Interpretation)).
 EPCA extends this concept by generalizing PCA to handle noise drawn from *any* exponential family distribution.[^1]

 Before describing the EPCA objective, we introduce the necessary notation: